Getty Images

 6. Be transparent about supply chains

-To invest in a sustainable supply chain, organizations must prioritize care for workers in addition to the environment.
-Socially conscious consumers want visibility into the social practices within organizations' supply chains.
+To invest in a sustainable supply chain, organizations must prioritize care for workers and the environment.
+Socially conscious consumers want visibility into the social practices of organizations' supply chains.

 7. Invest in communities

-The healthcare industry is increasingly exploring how community events can improve health outcomes for patients and reduce burnout for healthcare providers.
-Additionally, community offerings can help providers boost their brand awareness.
+The healthcare industry continues to explore how community events can improve health outcomes for patients and reduce burnout for healthcare providers.
+Additionally, community offerings can help providers boost their brand recognition.

 For example, Open Source Wellness is a nonprofit that works with healthcare organizations to create community events that offer healthy meals, mindfulness and movement practices, and small-group health coaching.
 The programs aim to improve customers' health outcomes and experiences with healthcare providers.